 The Chowchilla Subbasin is generally comprised of relatively flat topography that slopes gently downward to the west.
 Topographic elevations vary from about 340 feet above mean sea level (MSL) in the east to about 120 feet above MSL in the west over a distance of about 25 miles (Figure 2-9).
 The major geomorphic features of the Subbasin are the alluvial fan and floodplain associated with sediment deposition from the Chowchilla River (Mitten et al., 1970).
-A map of hydrologic soil groups in Chowchilla Subbasin is provided in Figure 2-10, and a map of soil saturated hydraulic conductivity (Ksat) is provided in Figure 2-11.
+A map of hydrologic soil groups in Chowchilla Subbasin is provided in Figure 2-10, and a map of soil saturated hydraulic conductivity (K{sat}) is provided in Figure 2-11.
 These maps indicate that soils with higher permeability and infiltration rates are present along and between the Chowchilla River, Ash Slough, and Berenda Slough channels in the central portion of the Subbasin.
-It should be noted that these soil maps are relatively general in nature, and localized areas of higher permeability/infiltration capacity may exist in areas otherwise indicated to be low permeability/infiltration capacity in these figures and vice versa.
-In addition, it is recognized that hard pan, which tends to greatly limit infiltration capacity, exists in many areas at depths typically in the range of 5 to 10 feet below ground surface.
+It should be noted that these soil maps are relatively general in nature, and localized areas of higher permeability/infiltration capacity may exist in areas otherwise indicated to be low permeability/infiltration capacity, exists in many areas at depths typically in the range of 5 to 10 feet below ground surface.
 However, many areas with irrigated agricultural (particularly orchards) have constructed holes through the hard pan to facilitate proper drainage.